MA Economics and Accounting

 - dedicated student experience and student development support

-The School of Economics exchange programme offers opportunities to study in locations in:
+The School of Economics exchange programme offers you the opportunity to study in locations in:

 The University's exchange programmes are spread all over the world.